techiediaries/techiediaries/_posts/2017/2017-2-23-how-to-print-with-ionic2-and-cordova.md

 ---
-layout: post
+layout: bpost
-title: "Printing with Ionic 4"
+title: "Printing with Ionic 5, Ionic Native 5 and Cordova"
 image: "images/content/ionic2-print.png"
-excerpt: "How to print to PDF or paper in Ionic 2 apps using Ionic Native and Cordova" categories : mobiledev tags : [ionic2 , cordova , ionic  ]
+excerpt: "How to print to PDF or paper in Ionic 2 apps using Ionic Native and Cordova" categories : mobiledev
+date: 2020-05-03
+tags : [ionic2 , cordova , ionic  ]
 ---